dh-tech/undate-python/README.md

 # undate-python

-`undate` is a python library for working with uncertain or partially known dates.
+**undate** is a python library for working with uncertain or partially known dates.

-It was initially created as part of a DH-Tech hackathon in November 2022.
+It was initially created as part of a [DH-Tech](https://dh-tech.github.io/) hackathon in November 2022.

+---

+⚠️ **WARNING** this is pre-alpha software and is **NOT** feature complete!
+Use with caution.

+---

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![unit tests](https://github.com/dh-tech/undate-python/actions/workflows/unit_tests.yml/badge.svg)](https://github.com/dh-tech/undate-python/actions/workflows/unit_tests.yml)